 Radiation in the seeds kills cancer cells by damaging the DNA in the cell nucleus.
 With damaged DNA, the cell cannot divide to make new cancer cells any more.
 Seeds emitting energies as low as twenty thousand electron volts can kill the cancer in the prostate.
 In comparison, if the radiation is delivered by external beam therapy, the energies of several million electron volts are needed to simply penetrate the tissue between the skin and the prostate.

 Is it true that young patients suffering from prostate cancer ought to be treated with radical prostatectomy?

 A search we made of the medical literature failed to show any evidence that a young patient is better treated with surgery.
 Other researchers have reached a similar conclusion.

 What kind of physician typically performs prostate seed implantation and in what kind of setting?

 Prostate seed implantation is usually performed in an outpatient hospital setting by an urologist and/or radiation oncologist.

 Is it true that only small prostate glands can be implanted?

-Physicians in their early stages of brachytherapy experience would do well to restrict their implantation to smaller glands.
+Physicians with limited brachytherapy experience would do well to restrict their implantation to smaller glands.
 With greater experience, relatively large prostates can be implanted without difficulty.
-At Southwest Oncology Centers, glands over 200 cubic centimeters, about 7 ounces, or a 2.5–3 inch diameter sphere, have been implanted using a special technique we have developed.
+At Southwest Oncology Centers, glands over 200 cubic centimeters in volume, about 7 ounces (or a 2.5–3 inch diameter sphere), have been implanted using a special technique we have developed.